cyb3rw01f/icmpExfiltrater/README.md

 # icmpExfiltrater
-This is a Proof of Concept.
-This file is for testing purposes only.
-Malicious use of this script is prohibitted.
+This file is a proof of concept and should be used for testing purposes only.
+Malicious use is prohibitted.

 This script canm be used to assist testing a security controls ability to detect/alert based on data exfiltration via the ICMP protocol.

 # Notes
-This is very slow and noisy so it is highly suggested that only small files are used for testing.
+Data exfiltraion via this method is <b>very slow</b> and noisy, so it is highly suggested that only small files are used during testing.
 # How to use

 ## Sender